Dawson Knox Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Matchup vs. Tampa Bay

-- The 265.1 passing yards the Buccaneers allow per game makes them the NFL's 23rd-ranked pass defense this season.
+- This week Knox will face the NFL's 23rd-ranked pass defense (265.1 yards allowed per game).

-- With 21 passing TDs allowed this year, the Buccaneers defense is ranked 23rd in the NFL.
+- At 1.8 passing TDs allowed per game, the Buccaneers defense is ranked 23rd in the league.

 Recent Performances

-- In last week's game against the Patriots, Knox was targeted six times and recorded two catches for 14 yards.
+- In last week's outing against the Patriots, Knox was targeted six times, picking up 14 yards on two receptions.

-- Knox has tacked on 126 yards on 11 grabs and two touchdowns in his last three games.
-He was targeted 19 times and put up 42.0 receiving yards per game.
+- Knox has collected 126 receiving yards (42.0 per game) and two touchdowns, reeling in 11 passes on 19 targets in his last three games.

 Knox's Buffalo Teammates